University of Hertfordshire: 21st century

 In 2010, Tim Wilson announced his intention to retire as vice-chancellor after more than 19 years at the university.

 In 2011, Quintin McKellar replaced Tim Wilson as vice-chancellor of the university.
 Also on the same year, the Hatfield Beacon was restored and repositioned at the new Law School site.
 In the following year, the Kaspar project received a £180,000 donation from an international grant making foundation, which was used to further the university's research into the use of robotics to support the social development of children with autism.

 In 2015, Hertfordshire adopted a policy of naming its buildings after people or organisations with a significant local or regional impact.
 These include Kate Bellingham, British engineer and television presenter and Alistair Spalding, chief executive and artistic director of Sadler's Wells Theatre.
 All of the halls are named after influential alumni who the university feels represent the attributes of Hertfordshire graduates.
 In these two cases, the halls were named in recognition of Bellingham and Spalding's attributes of intellectual depth and adaptability and professionalism, employability and enterprise.
 In the same year, the University of Hertfordshire was announced as one of the first recipients of the Race Equality Charter which is an initiative that recognises excellence in advancing racial equality in higher education.
 The charter was launched by the Equality Challenge Unit at the start of the 2015 academic year.

 In 2020, the University of Hertfordshire Observatory celebrated its 50th anniversary, and revealed an eight-year-long exposure photograph, breaking the record of longest exposure.
 The artist, Regina Valkenborgh, was a Master's student in August 2012, when she set the pinhole camera attached to one of the telescope domes in the Observatory.
 The camera was then forgotten, and rediscovered in September 2020 by the Observatory's Principal Technical officer.
 The photograph registered the path of the sun over the sky during the 2,953 days it was exposed to it.

 In 2024, the University of Hertfordshire hosted the European Maccabi Youth Games from 28 July to 6 August.
 This marked the first time the event was held in the United Kingdom, bringing together 900 young Jewish athletes from 14 countries, including Great Britain, United States, Netherlands, Germany, Denmark, Switzerland, South Africa, Hungary, Austria, Slovakia, France, Italy, Argentina, and Israel.

+In November 2025, following a routine UK Visas and Immigration (UKVI) audit in June, the university was placed on a student visa "action plan" by the Home Office due to identified shortcomings in monitoring international students' immigration status and record-keeping.
+At least eight other UK higher education institutions have been placed on action plans in 2025.
+The university remains licensed to sponsor student visas.